genesisMoran/project_two/README.md

 (photo)

 ## Coming Soon!
-The Raíces app will receive upgrades such as:
+The *Nu v* app will receive upgrades such as:
 * User authentication

 ## References Include